 It is nowadays dangerous to climb (since 1999) as its increased volcanic activity has unpredictable eruptions as a consequence.
 You do not want to be caught on the volcano when major explosions of gases, ashes and lava occur!
 When the volcano increased its activity in 1999, the ice cap melted away and the peak is since then ice free.

-Getting ThereBaños (20.000 inhabitants) is is the reference center for climbing Tungurahua.
+The town of Baños (20.000 inhabitants) is is the reference center for climbing Tungurahua.
 It is located 25km from the province capital Ambato.
 It's easy to reach by bus from all over the country as it's a main tourist spot.
 The bus from the capital Quito takes 3,5 hours.

-You can start walking from Banos (this is a very long option): follow the road on the Ambato side of town, then take the first trail to the right of the store and follow this path to town of Pondoa --don't follow the road to the baths.
+You can start walking from Baños (this is a very long option): follow the road on the Ambato side of town, then take the first trail to the right of the store and follow this path to town of Pondoa --don't follow the road to the baths.

-Most guides/climbers depart early in the morning from the refugio between 3 to 6 am for a 4 to 6 hours climb to the summit with the last hour through snow and ice parts.
+Most guides/climbers depart early in the morning from the refuge between 3 to 6 am for a 4 to 6 hours climb to the summit with the last hour sometimes through snow and ice parts.
 The glacier is small and represents only the final 40 minutes of the climb.

 Best months for ascent to Tungurahua are from December to March for clearest views, but the weather is as unpredictable as Ecuador itself.

-CampingThe Refugio (3800 m) is around 4 hours ascent from the Park entrance and has two refuges.
+The Refugio 3800 m is around 4 hours ascent from the Park entrance and has two structures.
 One in stone housing 40 persons and one wooden slightly warmer.
 Don't forget your sleeping bag or hammocks.
-Cost is $3 per person.
+Cost is $5 per person.

 Altough there were rumours the refuge has been destroyed by the eruptions it's still standing and OK.
 The Refuge building has gas and rainwater for guests to use (usually).